HPH-Fabrication-Addins/cinx-api-docs/source/includes/_vendor-transactions.md

     ]
 }
 ```
+`GET`

-This endpoint will be used to get a list of Back-Orders from a vendor.
-See the Supported Filters list for additional query parameters that can be used in the URL.
+This endpoint will be used to get a list of Back-Orders for a vendor.
+See the Optional URL Parameters list for additional query parameters that can be used in the URL.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/vendor/{cinx_commerce_guid}/back-orders**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/vendor/7880c854-017f-5359-96de-fdef626c33cf/back-orders`

-HTTP Method: `GET`